 Our pride isn’t necessarily in our identity but in our resilience and our unity as people overcoming the same struggle.

-brokenveil asked: I've been wondering.
+brokenveil said: I've been wondering.
 What are the actual differences between Christian denominations?
 Is there a source or article I could read about it?
 Cause I feel like I'm rather ignorant on the matter and I believe that information will benefit me in the future.

 Wow, this is a great question!